refile/refile/README.md

 <%= form.attachment_field :profile_image, direct: true, presigned: true %>
 ```

+### Browser compatibility

+Defile's JavaScript library requires HTML5 features which are unavailable on
+IE9 and earlier versions.
+All other major browsers are supported.
+Note though
+that it has not yet been extensively tested.

 ## Cache expiry

 Files will accumulate in your cache, and you'll probably want to remove them